intelliroot-tech/ProcessHuntingToolkit/README.md

 The toolkit contains the following three binaries:
 1 - **ProcMemScanner_Beta.exe** - hunts for malicious pattern’s in processes
-       - This tool can be used to scan the system for malicious processes
+       - This tool can be used to scan the system for malicious processe
        - If code is injected into clean process then the process is detected as malware
        - tool should be executed in administrator mode
        - tool can be used for classifying malwares and used for threat attribution